dotnet/AspNetCore.Docs/aspnetcore/tutorials/nano-server.md

 By [Sourabh Shirhatti](https://twitter.com/sshirhatti)

->[!IMPORTANT]
-> This tutorial uses a pre-release version of the Nano Server installation option of Windows Server Technical Preview 5.
-You may use the software in the virtual hard disk image only to internally demonstrate and evaluate it.
-You may not use the software in a live operating environment.
-Please see [https://go.microsoft.com/fwlink/?LinkId=624232](https://go.microsoft.com/fwlink/?LinkId=624232) for specific information about the end date for the preview.

 In this tutorial, you'll take an existing ASP.NET Core app and deploy it to a Nano Server instance running IIS.

 ## Introduction

 Nano Server is an installation option in Windows Server 2016, offering a tiny footprint, better security and better servicing than Server Core or full Server.
 Please consult the official [Nano Server documentation](https://technet.microsoft.com/en-us/library/mt126167.aspx) for more details.
-There are 3 ways for you try out Nano Server for yourself:
+There are 3 ways for you to try out Nano Server for yourself, you can download 180 days evaluation versions, when you sign in with your MS account.

-1. You can download the Windows Server 2016 Technical Preview 5 ISO file, and build a Nano Server image
+1. You can download the Windows Server 2016 ISO file, and build a Nano Server image

 2. Download the Nano Server developer VHD

 3. Create a VM in Azure using the Nano Server image in the Azure Gallery.
 If you don’t have an Azure account, you can get a free 30-day trial

-In this tutorial, we will be using the pre-built [Nano Server Developer VHD](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/nano_eula)  from Windows Server Technical Preview 5.
+In this tutorial, we will be using the pre-built [Nano Server Developer VHD](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/nano_eula)  from Windows Server 2016

 Before proceeding with this tutorial, you will need the [published](../publishing/index.md) output of an existing ASP.NET Core application.
 Ensure your application is built to run in a **64-bit** process.